rossgalloway/YAM-documentation/grants process docs/The Specification Document.md

 ---
 sidebar_position: 4
-sidebar_label: "Grants Process"
+sidebar_label: "Specification Document"
 ---

 # Grants Process

 ## Requirements Document

-The first document that is needed to accurately determine the value of the grants proposal is a requirements document.
-This is a type of specification document that clearly lays out the goals and requirements that the project intends to achieve.
-This document is of critical importance because it provides the information that YAM token holders will use to evaluate whether a grant has been successfully completed.
+The main document that is needed to accurately determine the value of the grants proposal is a Specification document.
+This document clearly lays out the goals and requirements that the project intends to achieve and the manner in which that will be done.
+This document is of critical importance because it provides the information that YAM token holders will use to evaluate whether a grant should be funded or not.

 ---

-**A requirements document may contain the following information:**
+**A specification document may contain the following information:**

 - What is the overall goal and purpose of the project?
 - What problem does the project solve?
+- What is the benefit to YAM and/or the wider ecosystem
 - Are there other potential ways to solve this problem?
 Why choose this one?
 - Who are the participants/users of the project
   - What role does each user type have?